 After a common 1st year curriculum (unique to each track), trainees identify one of 13 primary mentors (of 22 mentoring faculty), take specialized RM courses and choose a graduate committee.
 Inclusion of seasoned Primary Mentors (13), Mentors-in-Training (6), and Emeritus Mentors (3) with career-long mentoring experience is a unique program aspect.
 The program is reviewed by Internal and External Advisory Boards composed of prominent academic, government, and industry members.

-The T32 program has 19 mentors, arranged in well-defined, three-level mentoring/co-mentoring structure: primary mentors (n=11), mentors in training (n=4), and Emeritus Mentors (n=4).
-Concomitantly, each research focus contains atleast five faculty members with complementary expertise, who participate in the training and supervision of graduate students as co-mentors.
+The T32 program has 21 mentors, arranged in well-defined, three-level mentoring/co-mentoring structure: primary mentors (n=13), mentors in training (n=4), and Emeritus Mentors (n=4).
+Concomitantly, each research focus contains at least five faculty members with complementary expertise, who participate in the training and supervision of graduate students as co-mentors.
 WFIRM faculty have appointments in multiple graduate tracks, bringing together expertise and cutting-edge technologies in cell and molecular biology, genetics, biomedical engineering, physiology, stem cell biology, animal modeling, surgery, matrix biochemistry, and materials chemistry.
 All 19 training faculty have a primary appointment or a cross-appointment at WFIRM.
 Every translational research project at WFIRM is co-mentored by a basic scientist and a clinician.
 Trainees also engage with clinical co-mentors who are selected from many experts available across our extensive network of intramural, extramural and international collaborations.

 The primary focus of the STRM training program is in the following PhD program tracks of Wake Forest University Graduate School